 Wendy Novicoff, PhD

-Wendy Novicoff, Ph.D. is a Professor of Orthopaedic Surgery and Public Health Sciences at the University of Virginia School of Medicine.
+Wendy Novicoff, Ph.D. is a Professor of Orthopaedic Surgery and Public Health Sciences at the University of Virginia School of Medicine and serves as the Director of Clinical Trials for Orthopaedic Surgery.
 She grew up in Omaha, Nebraska, and came to the East Coast for college, receiving her undergraduate degree at Duke University and her graduate degrees from the University of Virginia.
-Wendy works with many groups at the University of Virginia, including serving as Faculty for the Data Science Institute (soon to be the School of Data Science), as the Education Director for the Be Safe Program (UVA’s patient safety program), as the lead Evaluator for UVA’s Clinical and Translational Science Award program, and as Program Director for a new master’s program in interdisciplinary healthcare leadership.
+Wendy works with many groups at the University of Virginia, including serving as Faculty for the School of Data Science, as the Education Director for the Be Safe Program (UVA’s patient safety program), as the lead Evaluator for UVA’s Clinical and Translational Science Award program, and as Program Director for both the Master of Science in Clinical Research and the Graduate Certificate in Public Health Sciences programs.

 “I am very involved in local theater and I serve on the Boards of the Four County Players and the Virginia Theatre Association.
 I also perform in several shows each year.
-In my spare time, I enjoy spending time with my husband and our very fluffy cat Katrina.”
+In my spare time, I enjoy spending time with my husband and our very fluffy cats.”

 Department of Public Health Sciences and Orthopaedic Surgery